datakaveri/iudx-readme/getting_started/auth/producer.md

 		![Click Import](../resources/auth/chrome-win3.png)<br>
 		*Click Import under the 'Personal' option*

+    3. For Chrome in Mac OS, you can follow the instructions in [this](https://www.digicert.com/kb/managing-client-certificates.htm#chrome_import_cert_2) link

 After this, when using any Provider API a dialog will be triggered in the browser to choose a certificate.
 Choose a certificate and click OK.